4L3k51/supa-agent-observer/README.md

 ## Purpose

 This is a measurement tool.
-It answers the question:  **when agents are given a task to build an app with Supabase and zero hand-holding, where do the AI coding agents still get things wrong?**
+It answers the question:  **when AI agents are given a task to build an app with Supabase and zero hand-holding, where do they still get things wrong?**

 By logging every step, tool call, verification verdict, and smoke test result, you get a structured dataset that shows: